This post may contain affiliate links. Read my disclosure policy.

 Can I Make These in Advance?

 One of the best parts about this recipe?
 If you have the time, you can make loads of these delicious onion and mozzarella stuffed meatballs.
 They’re the perfect recipe to prepare in advance, for later baking or freezing.
 You can even freeze the meatballs raw (just as long as you’re working with meat that was fresh and not frozen to begin with).
-See my tips below for how to store and freeze them!
+Follow the tips above!

 Make it a Meal